geoenvo/oskari-server-extension-dps/README.md

 ## Settings related to CKAN Integration

+To support using CKAN's hashed passwords with Oskari, you need to change the used UserService in **oskari-ext.properties** (replace the existing setting!):

+    oskari.user.service=wbidp.oskari.util.DatabaseUserServiceCKAN

 To automate the process of transferring data between CKAN and Oskari (users, groups and layers), you need to add e.g. these settings to **oskari-ext.properties**:

     ##################################